 Other Loan Repayment Options

 Deferment or forbearance are also options for your student loan debt, usually based on “economic hardship.”
-If you’re planning on graduate school and may end up accumulating and/or consolidating more student loan debt, deferment or forbearance may be the better options for you during your LVC year, going to an income-driven plan after graduate school.
-Again, LVC will provide a letter for you to verify your income for an application for deferment or forbearance.
+If you’re planning on graduate school and may end up accumulating and/or consolidating more student loan debt, deferment or forbearance may be the better options for you during your LVC term, going to an income-driven plan after graduate school.
+LVC will provide a letter for you to verify your income for an application for deferment or forbearance.

 There are loan forgiveness programs specifically for teachers as well, with potential for 100% loan forgiveness after 5 years.